 What is appropriate language for talking about dementia and why do we need it?

-The words used to talk about dementia can have a significant impact on how people with dementia are viewed and treated in our community.
+The words used to talk or write about dementia can have a significant impact on how people living with dementia are viewed and treated in our community.

 The words used in speech and in writing can influence others’ mood, self-esteem, and feelings of happiness or depression.
 A casual misuse of words or the use of words with negative connotations when talking about dementia in everyday conversations can have a profound impact on the person with dementia as well as on their family and friends.
 It can also influence how others think about dementia and increase the likelihood of a person with dementia experiencing stigma or discrimination.